-- Skills for life – projects that aim to help communities and individuals improve their lives by learning useful new skills, particularly digital ones.
-Projects in this category can help people of all ages develop skills to make their lives easier or more fulfilling.
-This could include budget training for families, job skills or getting up to speed with new technology.
+- Skills for life – projects that aim to help communities and individuals improve their lives by learning useful new skills, particularly financial literary and digital ones.
+Living in an increasingly complex world, many people can begin to feel isolated and left behind if they do not have the opportunity to develop skills to make their lives easier or more fulfilling.
+Community projects in this category can help people of all ages and backgrounds – from school children to groups for older people.

 - Health and wellbeing – projects related to helping people take control of their physical and mental health.
 Projects within this category should aim to make people feel better on a number of levels, improving physical, mental and emotional health and boosting social interaction.
 It is open to people of all ages and situations.
 This includes those caring for others and those that need care.

 - Environment – community projects trying to improve their natural surroundings and make a positive change to the local area.
 That could be anything from improving sustainability to regenerating community areas to creating more natural habitats for wildlife.
 Projects should be trying to make sure the next generation has a better environment to enjoy.